Antipolar ordering of topological defects in active liquid crystals

-We here develop and validate a closed continuum theory for dense ALCs by generalizing the higher-order scalar and vector theories of soft elastic materials~\cite{2015Stoop_NatMat} and bacterial fluids \cite{2012Wensink,2013Dunkel_PRL} to matrix-valued fields.
-Conceptually, our approach unifies the classic Landau-de Gennes description of passive LCs~\cite{1995deGennes} with the Swift-Hohenberg theory~\cite{1977SwiftHohenberg} of pattern formation.
-A systematic comparison with recently published data confirms agreement between our theory and experiments~\cite{2012Sanchez_Nature,2015DeCamp}.
-In addition, we present an equivalent complex scalar field representation~\cite{PhysRevA.38.2132,2012Peshkov} that reveals an otherwise hidden analogy with a generalized Gross-Pitaevskii theory~\cite{1961Gross,1961Pitaevskii} of strongly coupled many-body quantum systems~\cite{PhysRevLett.88.090401,Lin:2011aa,PhysRevLett.109.095302,Parker:2013aa}. \markblue{In the case of normal dispersion (corresponding to $\ga<0$ in Eq.~\eqref{eq2}), the celebrated LC-superconductor correspondence~\cite{1972deGennes,PhysRevA.38.2132} has helped elucidate profound parallels between the smectic phase in passive LCs and the Abrikosov vortex lattices in type-II superconductors~\cite{1989Goodby_Nature,1990Srajer_PRL}.
-The results below indicate that a similar analogy may exist between ALCs and Bose-Einstein/Fermi condensates with anomalous dispersion~\cite{Lin:2011aa,Parker:2013aa,PhysRevLett.109.095302} (corresponding to $\ga>0$ in Eq.~\eqref{eq2}), suggesting that ALCs can offer insights into the dynamics of these quantum systems and \textit{vice versa.}}
+In addition to the traditional $Q$-tensor formulation, we present an equivalent complex scalar field representation~\cite{PhysRevA.38.2132,2012Peshkov} that manifests an analogy with a generalized Gross-Pitaevskii theory~\cite{1961Gross,1961Pitaevskii} of strongly coupled many-body quantum systems~\cite{PhysRevLett.88.090401,Lin:2011aa,PhysRevLett.109.095302,Parker:2013aa}.
+In the case of normal dispersion, the celebrated LC-superconductor correspondence~\cite{1972deGennes,PhysRevA.38.2132} has helped elucidate profound parallels between the smectic phase in passive LCs and the Abrikosov vortex lattices in type-II superconductors~\cite{1989Goodby_Nature,1990Srajer_PRL}.
+The results below indicate that a similar analogy may exist between ALCs and Bose-Einstein/Fermi condensates with double-well dispersion~\cite{Lin:2011aa,Parker:2013aa,PhysRevLett.109.095302}, suggesting that ALCs could offer insights into the dynamics of these quantum systems and \textit{vice versa.}